SHS Athletics/Activities Handbook

 Registration

-Arbiter is our registration platform whereby parents/guardians of student-athletes can find all the basic information and requirements needed to participate in athletics/activities while at Summit High School.
-Prior to the first day of tryouts, a parent/guardian will need to register their student for the desired sport or activity.
-This can be completed at our Arbiter link (Arbiter Link).
-Please note that registration for a specific season opens approximately two weeks prior to the start of that season.
+Arbiter is the registration platform whereby parents/guardians of student-athletes can find all the basic information and requirements needed to participate in athletics/activities while at Summit High School.
+Prior to the first official CHSAA practice, a parent/guardian will need to register their student for the desired sport or activity.
+This can be completed through the Arbiter link.
+Please note that registration for a specific season opens approximately two weeks prior to the start of that season. https://students.arbitersports.com/organizations/summit-high-school-2

-Once you create an account in the Arbiter platform you will use that same account to register for an athletic/activity for the remainder of your attendance at Summit High School
+Once you create an account on the Arbiter platform you will use that same account to register for an athletic/activity for the remainder of your attendance at Summit High School.
+Participants who do not attend Summit School District are required to pay their participation fees before beginning practice.

 Sport Physicals